Coccal-gulch915/BatProxy/README.md

 **Q: Can I use it for torrents or P2P?**
 A: While technically possible, we recommend against it.
 Cloudflare Workers have usage limits, and P2P traffic may violate their terms of service.

-**Q: Is it secure for banking/private data?**
-A: Yes, all traffic is encrypted via WebSocket (WSS) and the authentication system is secure.
-However, we recommend using additional encryption (VPN, HTTPS) for sensitive data.

 **Q: How much does it cost?**
 A: Cloudflare Workers has a free tier with limited usage.
 Paid plans start at $5/month and offer higher limits.